mdrideout/junjo-ai-studio-deployment-example/README.md

 #### DNS Configuration

-Configure your DNS provider with A records pointing to your server's IP address:
+Configure your DNS provider with A records pointing to your server's IP address.
+The following A records assume the following environment variable: `JUNJO_PROD_AUTH_DOMAIN=junjo.example.com`

 | Record Type | Hostname | Value | TTL |
 |-------------|----------|-------|-----|